wklchris/sphinx-simrofy-theme/docsrc/Documentation.rst

 Optional dependencies:

+- **nbsphinx**

+  This extension lets users include Jupyter Notebook (.ipynb) files.
+The output style of the notebook is highly inherited in the HTML builds, which is an easy and clear way to present code-and-text documents.

 - **sphinxcontrib-bibtex**

-  This extension if for users who would like to print bibliography list and use citations on their website.
+  This extension is for users who would like to print bibliography list and use citations on their website.
 It allows loading BibTeX file (\ ``*.bib``\ ) for external.
 Users can also customize filters, sorting and citation style with its advanced features.
 See its offical guide at sphinxcontrib-bibtex_, or read :ref:`sec-bib-example` section of Simrofy documentation.

 Installation via Pip